Mississauga City Centre

-Mississauga City Centre is the central business district of Mississauga, Ontario, Canada.
-The district runs west-to-east from west of Confederation Parkway to east of Hurontario Street, and east-west from south of Webb Drive to Centre View Drive.
+Mississauga City Centre is the downtown of Mississauga, Ontario.
+A planned community undergoing significant development, it is centred around Square One Shopping Centre, the second largest shopping mall in Canada.
+The core is bounded by Confederation Parkway to the west, Hurontario Street to the east, Webb Drive to the south and Centre View Drive to the north.

 The newer urban corridor developing along Confederation Parkway between Rathburn Road and Burnhamthorpe Road consists of residential highrise buildings.
 The city's financial district, centred along Hurontario Street and Robert Speck Parkway, is home to the Mississauga Executive Centre and One City Centre Drive, and well as other smaller office complexes.